FABLE-3DXRD/xrd_simulator/gaussian_workflow.md

 where $pTp = \mathbf{p}^{\mathrm{T}}\mathrm{T}\mathbf{p}$ and $\varepsilon_{ijk}$ is the Levi-Civita symbol which is simply used to move the cross-product in the definition of $\mathbf{r}_0$ into the definition of the projected tensor, to make future expressions nicer.

-This function is defined for unit-vectors arguments, but we can upgrade it to a 3D RSM which is only non-zero on a 2D plane:
+This function is defined for unit-vector arguments, but we can upgrade it to a 3D RSM which is only non-zero on a 2D plane.
+Here given in the nice coordinates of last section:

 $$
     f(\mathbf{q}) \approx \delta(q_{\mathrm{strain}})\frac{2\sqrt{\det \mathrm{T}}}{\sqrt{\mathbf{p}^{\mathrm{T}}\mathrm{T}\mathbf{p}}}\exp\left( -[q_{\mathrm{rock}}, q_{\mathrm{roll}}][\hat{\mathbf{q}}_{\mathrm{rock}}, \hat{\mathbf{k}}_\perp]^\mathrm{T}\mathrm{T}_{\mathbf{p}}[\hat{\mathbf{q}}_{\mathrm{rock}}, \hat{\mathbf{k}}_\perp][q_{\mathrm{rock}}, q_{\mathrm{roll}}]^{\mathrm{T}} \right)